michaelcoxon/collections/README.md

 ```

 ### prependRange(collection: Collection): void
-> Inserts an collection of items at the start and moves the subsequent items up 1 index.
+> Inserts a collection of items at the start and moves the subsequent items up 1 index.

 ```js
 let myList = new List([1, 2, 3]);